Tapudp/djangonautic/readme.md

 			ii.
 Else show {% url 'account:login' %} & {% url 'account:signup' %}
 			iii.
 Also add the create new article while logged in 29- Redirecting the Homepage
+		a. we want to show the articles_list page whenever we just hit the server
+			i. urls.py we would add from articles import views as article_views ii. and add in the url as articles_views.articles_list, name="home" iii. so now when clicking on the logo let's not go to /articles/ and instead head over to home.
+				1) /templates/base_layout.html, {% url 'home' %}